bedohossam22/Preset_for_Movie_Frontend_backend/README.md

-This is a Fullstack Movies RESTAPI Project Connected with MongoDB database using MERN technologies with an admin Dashboard Frontend technology used is NextJs.. you may view their docs here :- https://nextjs.org/docs
+This is a Fullstack Movies RESTAPI Project Connected with MongoDB database using MERN technologies with an admin Dashboard Frontend technology used is NextJs.. you may view their docs here :- https://nextjs.org/docs Still working on making the Dashboard Responsive.
+(Non-Responsive Dashboard)

 ## Installation